DHTMLX/docs-diagram/docs/api/editor/beforegroupmove_event.md

 ### Description

-@short: fires before a group or swimlane is moved
+@short: Fires before a group or swimlane is moved

 ### Usage